Atypical antipsychotic: Metabolism

 Recent evidence suggests a role of the α1 adrenoceptor and 5-HT2A receptor in the metabolic effects of atypical antipsychotics.
 The 5-HT2A receptor, however, is also believed to play a crucial role in the therapeutic advantages of atypical antipsychotics over their predecessors, the typical antipsychotics.

 The two atypical antipsychotics with trials showing that had a low incidence of weight gain in large meta-analysis were lurasidone and aripiprazole.
 In a meta-analysis of 18 antipsychotics, olanzapine and clozapine exhibited the worst metabolic parameters and aripiprazole, brexpiprazole, cariprazine, lurasidone, and ziprasidone the most benign parameters.
+Aripiprazole, asenapine, ziprasidone and lurasidone have low propensity to cause weight gain.
+Lumateperone was found to cause minimal weight gain in a long-term 12 month follow-up study.

 A study by Sernyak and colleagues found that the prevalence of diabetes in atypical antipsychotic treatments was statistically significantly higher than that of conventional treatment.
-The authors of this study suggest that it is a causal relationship the Kabinoff et al. suggest the findings only suggest a temporal association.
+The authors of this study suggest that there is a causal relationship between atypical antipsychotics and diabetes, however Kabinoff et al. argue that the findings only suggest a temporal association.
 Kabinoff et al. suggest that there is insufficient data from large studies to demonstrate a consistent or significant difference in the risk of insulin resistance during treatment with various atypical antipsychotics.
+Prescribing topiramate, zonisamide, metformin, GLP-1 receptor agonists, or nizatidine alongside an antipsychotic significantly reduces weight gain.